Sneha124-star/Terrarium/README.md

 Its a small project on the basis of HTML,CSS and DOM manipulation using JavaScript 🌵🌱

 ✅ A small drag and drop code.
 With a little HTML, JS and CSS one can build this interactive web-app.
+Learned about how to drag elements in JS.

 This project was inspired via Microsoft Web-development lessons.